DrKrar/GeoEfficiency.jl/docs/src/manual/Output_Interface.md

 ```

 ## Batch Mode
+Use `batch()` to let the program inspect the excel files containing the required information and run the calculations.

 ```@docs
 GeoEfficiency.batch
 ```

-The batch calculation controlled by CSV files. the following refer to information on the CSV files structure and location.
+As mentioned above, the batch calculation controlled by CSV files. the following refer to information on the CSV files structure and location.

 ```@docs
 GeoEfficiency.batchInfo